 The team are incredibly flexible and knowledgeable.
 This has allowed us, when required, to pivot business priorities quickly.

 Our extensive experience and industry knowledge regularly involves us working with a network of the foremost international gambling lawyers and regulators through the International Masters of Gaming Law.
-Through this network, our lawyers in London and Gibraltar can provide coordinated global advice on all aspects of gambling law for online and land-based operators as well as suppliers to both.
+Through this network, our lawyers in London can provide coordinated global advice on all aspects of gambling law for online and land-based operators as well as suppliers to both.
+We are also members of the Gambling Business Group.

 In fact, as a full service law firm, there is very little we can't help you with in the gaming and betting sector.
 Please get in touch to see how we can help.
 Or download our brochure to find out more.